FMJ2000/brainf-ck/README.md

 ./bf [filename.bf]
 ```

-If not filename is provided, the default file code.bf will be used.
+If filename is not provided, the default file `code.bf` will be used.
 The program requests input before compilation, if no input is required, just press enter to skip.

 The program prints the memory map and console output.